SimonJF/east-popl19-artifact/README.md

      instructions in the "Two-factor authentication example" section later in this guide
   6. Run the smaller examples by invoking `./run_example.sh`
+  7. Remove any leftover containers and the image by running `./cleanup.sh`

 You can also run your own examples by adding the file to the `custom_examples` directory and running `./run_custom.sh <example file name>`.